letterpad/letterpad/README.md

 3. Install dependencies and run (**use yarn to install dependencies**):

 ```
-yarn install
+NODE_ENV=dev yarn install
 theme=hugo yarn dev
 ```

-`yarn install` is going to install all the dependencies, seed the database, prepare a build and welcome you to letterpad.
+`NODE_ENV=dev yarn install` is going to install all the dependencies, seed the database, prepare a build and welcome you to letterpad.

 Now visit [http://localhost:4040](http://localhost:4040) and checkout the welcome page.